defiGames/blockchain-developer-bootcamp-final-project/README.md

     <b>Rules:</b>
     <li>Create and submit a unique pattern by selecing boxes.</li>
     <li>After the limit of patterns is reached,
-    each new pattern submission will trigger a burn of the most common pattern submission</li>
+    each new pattern submission will trigger a burn of the most common pattern</li>
     <li>A pattern submissionn fee in Eth is collected and evenly divided up amongst current patterns</li>
     <li>If a pattern is elimainated, the rewards it has earned remain available, but the pattern will earn no additional rewards</li>
     <li>Pattern owners can withdraw rewards earned by their patterns at anytime</li>